kufena/GateHouseMonitor/ReadMe.md

   https://www.petecodes.co.uk/install-and-use-microsoft-dot-net-5-with-the-raspberry-pi/

+The intention, now, is to run this using cron every fifteen minutes or so.

 ## GateHouseLambda

 An AWS Lambda behind an API gateway.
 Use a POST to send a JSON object containing the model.